 For the most up-to-date details on Sprint’s 4G LTE portfolio and rollout, visit www.sprint.com/network.

-Sprint Spark, an enhanced 4G LTE service available in 29 cities, is built for data and designed to deliver peak wireless speeds of 50-60Mbps today on capable devices.
+Sprint Spark, an enhanced 4G LTE service available in 62 cities covering more than 100 million people, is built for data and designed to deliver peak wireless speeds of 50-60Mbps today on capable devices.
 With its unique combination of network technologies, spectrum capacity and tri-band devices, Sprint Spark is designed to greatly improve the performance of video and other bandwidth-intensive applications.
 It enables stutter-free video chat on-the-go and mobile gaming that leaves lag behind.

-America’s newest network also includes HD Voice, a new Sprint standard for crystal-clear voice calls.
+The Sprint network also includes nationwide HD Voice, a new Sprint standard for crystal-clear voice calls.
 It provides a fuller, more natural-sounding voice, plus noise-cancelling technology that virtually eliminates background noise from places like a busy road or crowded restaurant.

 Wireless Network News: How Wireless Works for You

 New Multi-Mode Base Station